5 PM SERVICE OPTION | Now Available

 THE RIGHT PEOPLE

-When fasting, especially for the first time, it is important to have the right people to encourage you along your journey.
-Many are reluctant to tell others when they are fasting to avoid the sin of the Pharisees: fasting just to gain recognition for themselves.
-But this interpretation of Jesus’ teaching can rob us of the encouragement and support we need to practice this discipline.
-Having the supportive prayers of our circle can help us press on when we are tempted to give up.
+When fasting, especially for the first time, it is important to have the right people to encourage your journey.
+Many are reluctant to tell others they are fasting to avoid the sin of the Pharisees: fasting just to gain recognition for themselves.
+But this interpretation of Jesus’ teaching can rob us of the encouragement we need to practice this discipline.
+Having the support of our circle can help us press on when we are tempted to give up.
 Some people will notice you are not eating, but they usually don’t consider your skipped meal much of a concern.
 A quick and simple answer is “I have other plans for lunch today.”
-And just know, you will be surrounded by more opportunities for free food while your fasting than any other time in your life.
+And just know, you will be surrounded by more opportunities for free food during fasting than at any other time in your life.

 PRAYER & FASTING RESOURCES